Dipankar Banik

 Dipankar Banik, engineer.

 Senior Software Engineer II on the Returns Platform team at Narvar in San Francisco.
-For two decades I've architected enterprise-grade Java platforms, distributed services, and the kind of large-scale systems that quietly run global businesses, at Narvar, Gilead, Cisco, Kaiser Permanente, MLB, and Marsh.
+Twenty years of enterprise Java platforms, distributed systems, and large-scale services for Narvar, Gilead Sciences, Cisco, Kaiser Permanente, Major League Baseball, and Marsh.

-I'm a Senior Software Engineer based in the San Francisco Bay Area with twenty years of experience building enterprise backend platforms, distributed systems, and cloud-native services built to last.
-My craft reduces to one principle: reduce complexity before scaling it.
-Clear service boundaries.
-Durable integration patterns.
-Strong data contracts.
-Proven technologies.
-Systems that teams can understand, operate, and trust long after the original engineers have moved on.
+I'm a Senior Software Engineer based in the San Francisco Bay Area with twenty years of experience building enterprise backend platforms, distributed systems, and cloud-native services.
+The principle I work by: reduce complexity before scaling it.
+Clear service boundaries, durable integration patterns, strong data contracts, and proven technologies produce systems that teams can understand, operate, and trust long after the original engineers have moved on.

-I've built and modernized platforms for Gilead Sciences, Cisco, Kaiser Permanente, Major League Baseball, Marsh, and Narvar — leading each from architecture and first-line design through production rollout.
-Along the way, I've managed and mentored engineering teams across the U.S. and India, driving delivery across distributed teams of six to ten.
+I've built and modernized platforms for Gilead Sciences, Cisco, Kaiser Permanente, Major League Baseball, Marsh, and Narvar, leading each from architecture through production rollout.
+Along the way I've managed and mentored engineering teams of six to ten across the U.S. and India.

-For the past decade, I've led backend engineering for Narvar's Returns Platform — a white-label SaaS that powers return experiences for hundreds of major retail brands.
+For the past decade I've led backend engineering for Narvar's Returns Platform, a white-label SaaS that powers return experiences for hundreds of major retail brands.
 The platform integrates carrier systems, retailer workflows, payment rails, customer notifications, compliance logic, configurable rules engines, and analytics pipelines.
-What looks effortless to the end customer is a fleet of Java 21 and Spring Boot services on Apache Pulsar, Postgres, Redis, Drools, and Quartz, autoscaling on GCP behind Linkerd.
+It runs as a fleet of Java 21 and Spring Boot services on Apache Pulsar, Postgres, Redis, Drools, and Quartz, autoscaling on GCP behind Linkerd.

 Now Senior Software Engineer IINarvar Inc. · Returns Platform · San Francisco